refresh-bio/FAMSA/README.md

 Algorithm for large-scale multiple sequence alignments (400k proteins in 2 hours and 8BG of RAM).

 NOTE: In `experimental` branch one can find the latest FAMSA version with multiple changes:
-- PartTree algorithm for fast tree generation,
+- heuristics for fast guide tree generation,
 - improved interface for tree import/export (e.g., possibility to export a tree without doing an alignment),
 - GPU mode no longer supported.

+IMPORTANT NOTE: `-dist_export` produces distance matrix with different sequence ordering than in FASTA file.
+Please do not use it until fixed!
+The bug is present in both `master` and `experimental` branches.

 ## Installation and configuration